Breast Revision Surgery and Breast Reconstruction Revision in Santa Barbara, CA

-Breast revision or revision breast reconstruction, sometimes called corrective augmentation or corrective reconstruction, is simply the surgical repair of a previous breast surgery that did not have the intended outcome or needs an update.
+Breast revision surgery, also known as breast implant revision, revision breast reconstruction, corrective augmentation, or corrective reconstruction is simply the surgical repair of a previous breast surgery that did not have the intended outcome or needs an update.
 While there are many reasons that you may consider a revision breast surgery, one thing is certain: you need a highly-skilled surgeon who will strive to understand your aesthetic goals and develop a surgical plan that will meet your expectations after revision surgery.

 Whatever your reasons and ultimate goals are for your breasts, Dr. Sara Yegiyants can help.
 She is a triple board-certified plastic surgeon with a strong background in visual art prior to her study of medicine and surgery.
 Advancements in surgical techniques have allowed Dr. Yegiyants to substantially improve upon prior breast surgeries and help women feel more comfortable with the appearance of their breasts.

-What Can a Revision Breast Surgery Do for Me?
+What Can Breast Revision Surgery Do for Me?

 If you are unhappy with a previous breast surgery, whether you had a prior breast augmentation or a mastectomy followed by reconstruction, there is almost always an option to undergo revision breast surgery.
 It takes a great deal of surgical expertise to consider the approaches that have been tried before and the reasons for the failed outcome or desired revision, and to creatively assess the available options.
 Dr. Yegiyants will take the time to understand your concerns and will determine a surgical plan to address them, whatever they may be.